Cloudxtreme/nextcloud-app/DESCRIPTION.md

 ### Overview

-nextcloud is a file sync and share server.
+Nextcloud is a file sync and share server.
 It provides access to your data through a web interface, sync clients or WebDAV while providing a platform to view, sync and share across devices easily - all under your control.